vianglry/Phishing-Response-Script/README.md

 If confirmed to be a phishing email...

-BLOCK USER ACCESS WITH THE MALICOUS URL
+BLOCK USER ACCESS TO THE MALICOUS URL (FIREWALL, DNS FILTERING, ECT)